 Situation Analysis

-- In sectors so strategic for Estonia's economy such as chemical industry, green technology, materials science, pharmacy, and food industry, there is already a shortage of the necessary number of specialists.
+In strategically important sectors for the Estonian economy, such as the chemical industry, green technology, materials science, pharmaceuticals and the food industry, there is already a significant shortage of qualified specialists.

 Objectives